 Siri,Quora, And The Future Of Search Editor’s note: Contributor Dan Kaplan leads Product Marketing for Twilio and writes occasionally about the extrapolation of the present into the future.
 With the rise of Google+, the decrease in controversial posting activity by famous tech people and the allure of other shiny new things, the majority of tech press has turned the focus of their gazes away from Quora, my favorite startup of 2010.
 Well now that Apple has gone and integrated the most sophisticated piece of AI to ever to see the light of the consumer market into its iPhone 4S, I thought it was time to brush some dirt off of Quora’s shoulder and shine a light on what the future of the company could hold.

 Apple iPhone 4S' Siri says the darnedest things The new Apple iPhone 4S can do more than just check e-mail and make phone calls.
 It's also turning into a new — sometimes sassy, often entertaining — digital friend for millions of consumers.
 The most touted new feature, the Siri personal digital assistant, has, hidden in the software, dozens of humorous responses to silly questions.
 MORE: Talking Your Tech stories and videos Consumers are asking Siri for dates, marriage, sexual advice, math equations and even crazy stuff like where to hide a dead body.
-To their surprise: Siri usually has an answer.